flyingdoubleG/MARP/README.md

 ## Getting Started

 ### Installation
 There is no particular requirements on the operating system.
-MARP is compatible with Windows, macOS, Linux operating systems.
+MARP is compatible with both Windows and macOS.

 Package Requirements: